EtDu/lavamoat-browserify-examples/00-simple-cli/README.md

 browserify index.js \
   --plugin [ \
     lavamoat-browserify \
+    --writeAutoConfig \
-    --writeAutoConfig ./lavamoat-config.json \
+    --config ./lavamoat-config.json \
   ] > /dev/null
 ```

-Here we are specifying the `lavamoat-browserify` plugin and providing it with the argument `--writeAutoConfig`.
-This tells the plugin to parse each module and generate a config file, writing it at `./lavamoat-config.json`.
+Here we are specifying the `lavamoat-browserify` plugin and providing it with the flag `--writeAutoConfig`.
+This tells the plugin to parse each module and generate a config file, writing it at `./lavamoat-config.json`, as specified by `--config`.
 We ignore the bundle output.

 ##### build